shaitan/handystats/time-measurement.rst

 Therefore, while Linux provides all of these clocks, on other systems analogous to CLOCK_MONOTONIC or CLOCK_MONOTONIC_RAW clocks should be used or, in case of absence of those, CLOCK_REALTIME.

-Considering issues and complexity of using hardware clock sources specified above as well as for code portability using POSIX clocks is preferred.
+Considering issues and complexity of using hardware clock sources specified above as well as for code portability using POSIX clocks is preferred for most systems.

 POSIX provides the :code:`clock_gettime()` interface for obtaining the time of a specific clock.
 More useful is that the function allows for nanosecond precision returning result in :code:`timespec` structure.